The Annual Review Of The Exposure Control Plan Must Document

 Training is where theory meets reality.
 Your plan might require annual respirator fit testing, but if half your team hasn’t been recertified, you’ve got a compliance issue.
 Check training records, observe workers in action, and identify knowledge gaps.

 Document who received training, when, and what topics were covered.
-On the flip side, if new hazards were identified, ensure training addresses them specifically.
+Now, if new hazards were identified, ensure training addresses them specifically.
 Generic sessions won’t cut it.

 Evaluate Medical Surveillance

 Medical surveillance ensures workers aren’t suffering health effects from exposures.
-On the flip side, review medical records (while respecting privacy laws) to identify trends.
-Are more workers reporting respiratory symptoms?
+But are more workers reporting respiratory symptoms?
+Review medical records (while respecting privacy laws) to identify trends.
 Are exposure levels correlating with health outcomes?

 This section requires sensitivity.
 Workers may be hesitant to report issues, especially if they fear job loss.
 Create a culture where health reporting is encouraged, not punished.